maniac-en/dotfiles/README.md

 # Dotfiles & stuff

-### LICENSE
+## LICENSE
 [GPL-3.0 License](https://github.com/maniac-en/dotfiles/blob/main/LICENSE)

 ## Things to note
-- THESE DOTFILES MIGHT BREAK YOUR EXISTING SYSTEM/MIGHT NOT WORK FOR YOU.
-THESE ARE MEANT FOR MY PERSONAL USAGE, AND FOR SOME OF MY ACQUAINTANCES.
+- THESE DOTFILES MIGHT BREAK YOUR EXISTING SYSTEM OR MIGHT NOT EVEN WORK FOR YOU.
+THESE ARE MEANT FOR MY PERSONAL USAGE, AND MY ACQUAINTANCES.
 - I use [`Comic Code Medium`](https://www.myfonts.com/fonts/tabular-type-foundry/comic-code/medium/) font but you can change it if you want to :)
 - I use an [IMGUR API](https://api.imgur.com/#overview) for the screenshot script.
 It can be put in user's home folder `/home/USER` with a file name `.env.api` [(Sample File)](https://github.com/maniac-en/dotfiles/blob/gruvbox/.env.api)